 The current market scenario is offering more than 3500 mutual fund investment schemes which make it a very challenging task for the investors to understand which scheme suits them the best.
 One needs to analyze both the qualitative as well as quantitative factors before determining the mutual funds investment for them.

-However, before finalising an investment, you need to keep certain points in mind so that you don’t have to waste your hard earned money in non productive investments:
+However, before finalizing an investment, you need to keep certain points in mind so that you don’t have to waste your hard earned money on nonproductive investments:

-As an investor, you must always analyse the experience, growth and reputation of a fund house in which you’re ready to make the investment.
+As an investor, you must always analyze the experience, growth, and reputation of a fund house in which you’re ready to make the investment.
 You should always check the track record of the assigned fund manager who is running the fund.
 You should always check upon the experience and track record of the fund.

-It has been observed that most of the times the investors don’t heed the tax implications or the exit loads of their mutual fund schemes.
-Though, all equity schemes are tax free after 1 year.
+It has been observed that most of the times the investors don’t need the tax implications or the exit loads of their mutual fund schemes.
+Though, all equity schemes are tax-free after 1 year.
 This calculus changes in case of SIP.
 In a SIP, 1 year is Not calculated from the date of the start but from each investment.
 This is a very relevant point to be noted.

-Though, no one has been able to time the market however, you should be a little diligent while making the entry as well as exit from a mutual fund investment.
-For eg a lump sum investment done in last qtr of 2007 would have to wait for at least another 3-4 years to break even.
+Though, no one has been able to time the market, however, you should be a little diligent while making the entry as well as exit from a mutual fund investment.
+For eg, a lump sum investment done in the last qtr of 2007 would have to wait for at least another 3-4 years to break even.
 Similarly, any exit in early 2009 would have been absolutely stupid.
 Always speak to an expert Mutual fund advisor for relevant inputs.